maleckicoa/Sparkify-Project/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
-There are two ways to run the Project scripts.
+There are two ways to run the attached Project scripts.
 <br>
 1. Locally
 - You should have Spark installed on your machine